JoeyDelp/JoSIM/README.md

 - Libraries: sudo pip install numpy matplotlib

 ## CHANGELOG
+## v1.3 - 28/07/2018
+- Addition of mutual inductance with the netlist label **K**
+- Addition of the sinusoidal source (Voltage and Current)
+- Various bug fixes
+- AGFP now works

+## v1.2 - 17/07/2018
+- New Release brings RType=1 to the RCSJ model of the Josephson Junction.
+- Various bugs have been fixed.
+- Data structures have been majorly altered.
+- Other changes and fixes

 ### v1.1 - 04/06/2018
 - Ability to change between plotting libraries (NONE, FLTK or Matplotlib [Default])
 - Major bug fixes